mattpopovich/mattpopovich.com/_posts/2023-02-28-the-best-places-to-ski-in-colorado-without-a-season-pass.md

 #  width: 100   # in pixels
 #  height: 40   # in pixels
 #  alt: image alternative text
+description: Large ski resorts have outrageous single day pass prices.
+If you only need to ski for a day or two, try this!
 ---

 ## Intro